 - In some professions like educators and healthcare workers, 60% say their anxiety has increased significantly

-- 45% say this is due to: Major life-altering changes and disruptions (i.e. reduced hours, partner job loss, health concerns); Struggling with a lot of uncertainty; Social isolation and lack of social support
+- 45% say this is due to: Major life-altering changes and disruptions (i.e. reduced hours, partner job loss, health concerns) and struggling with a lot of uncertainty

 Despite the steady rise in employee mental health conditions: